 Codex of St. George

 Codex of St. George – Belser Verlag – Arch.
 Cap.
-S. Pietro C 129 – Biblioteca Apostolica Vaticana (Vatican City, State of the Vatican City)
+S. Pietro C 129 – Biblioteca Apostolica Vaticana (Vatican City, Vatican City State)

 Italy and probably Avignon (France) β€” First half of the 14th century

-Commissioned by Cardinal Jacopo Stefaneschi at the notoriously lavish papal court in Avignon: the dramatic legend of St. George, Slayer of the Dragon, in a magnificently illuminated missal
+Commissioned by Cardinal Jacopo Stefaneschi at the notoriously lavish papal court in Avignon: the dramatic legend of St. George, the Slayer of the Dragon, presented in a magnificently illuminated missal

 1. After the papacy moved to Avignon in 1309, numerous artists from across Europe followed them there